Ethmon/GEJE/README.md

 MIT License - See LICENSE file for details

 ## Contact
-[Your Name]
+Ethan
-- GitHub: [Your GitHub]
+- GitHub: TEthmon
-- Email: [Your Email]
+- Email: Ethan6Salu@gmail.com

-## Acknowledgments
-Special thanks to the computer graphics community and the wealth of academic resources that made this project possible.

-Built with C# and a passion for computer graphics. 🚀
+Built with C# and a passion for learning from scratch.